repl-cli/REPL/README.md

 2. Add `.repl` to your PATH

 3. That's it!
-Run `repl js` to test it out.

 ### Using REPL

+**NOTICE: REPL uses `vi` by default to support the largest amount of systems right out of the box.
+I highly suggest changing this to your favorite editor by editing `config` before using REPL.**

 To start a new repl, run `repl <lang>`, where `<lang>` is the file extension for the programming language you'd like to use.